 "I'll be with you in just a moment," An older male voice said inside, and soon after the door opened.

-"Hi Professor Oak," Ash simply said raising his hand.
+"Hi Professor Oak," Ash simply said raising his hand, his familiar cap still backwards on his head.

 Oak stood there as if paralyzed, then came up and hugged the sixteen year old and patted Pikachu on his head.